aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 ### **Adding or Removing Protection**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook), that represents a Microsoft Excel file.
-The Workbook class contains a WorksheetCollection that allows to access each worksheet in an Excel file.
+The Workbook class contains a WorksheetCollection that allows access to each worksheet in an Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet) class.

 The Worksheet class provides the [**Protect**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet#protect-int-) method that is used to apply protection to a worksheet.
 The Protect method accepts the following parameters:

 - Protection Type, the type of protection to apply on the worksheet.
-Protection type is applied with the help of the [**ProtectionType**](https://reference.aspose.com/cells/java/com.aspose.cells/ProtectionType) enumeration.
+The protection type is applied with the help of the [**ProtectionType**](https://reference.aspose.com/cells/java/com.aspose.cells/ProtectionType) enumeration.
 - New Password, the new password used to protect the worksheet.
 - Old Password, the old password, if the worksheet is already password protected.
-If the worksheet is not already protected then just pass a null.
+If the worksheet is not already protected, then just pass null.

-The ProtectionType enumeration contains the following pre-defined protections types:
+The ProtectionType enumeration contains the following pre‑defined protection types:

 |**Protection Types**|**Description**|
 | :- | :- |